Zevran/grafana-hcl/ReadMe.md

 **This project is in an early stage status**

-This tools aims to simplify Grafana dashboards creation and maintainability in the same way as Terraform.
+This tools aims to simplify Grafana resources creation and maintainability in the same way as Terraform.